circleci/circleci-docs/jekyll/_cci2/env-vars.md

 6. [Project-level environment variables](#setting-an-environment-variable-in-a-project) set on the Project Settings page.
 7. Environment variables set with the `environment` key [for a container](#setting-an-environment-variable-in-a-container).

-**TODO CHECK TEXT BELOW ONCE ORDER LIST IS FINALISED** Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
+Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
 Environment variables added on the Contexts page will take precedence over variables added on the Project Settings page.
-Finally, special CircleCI environment variables are loaded.

 **Note**:
 Do not add secrets or keys inside the `.circleci/config.yml` file.
 The full text of `config.yml` is visible to developers with access to your project on CircleCI.
 Store secrets or keys in [project](#setting-an-environment-variable-in-a-project) or [context]({{ site.baseurl }}/2.0/contexts/) settings in the CircleCI app.

-For more information, see the [Encryption section]({{ site.baseurl }}/2.0/security/#encryption) of the "Security" document.
+For more information, see the [Encryption]({{ site.baseurl }}/2.0/security/#encryption) section of the Security document.

 Running scripts within configuration may expose secret environment variables.
 See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for best practices for secure scripts.